-Freshworks Advances its Agentic AI Platform to Uncomplicate Service Software for Companies Big and Small - CRN - India
+Freshworks advances its agentic AI platform to uncomplicate service software for companies big and small - CRN - India

 ⦁ Reply Suggestions – Copilot reads incoming tickets, searches the knowledge base, and drafts tailored responses for agents to review and send in Freshdesk

-With these updates, Freddy AI Copilot goes beyond simple assistance – it becomes a partner in delivering faster, more aware support across the organization.
+With these updates, Freddy AI Copilot goes beyond simple assistance – it becomes a partner in delivering faster, more aware support across the organisation.

 “We designed our Freddy Agentic AI Platform to go beyond simple automation.
 It works alongside people to solve real challenges in real time,” said Srini Raghavan, Chief Product Officer at Freshworks.
 “Freddy’s multi-model architecture draws on our trusted LLM partners, each selected for their strengths.
 This layered approach helps ensure more accurate, reliable, and context-aware support that helps resource constrained teams move faster and with less friction.”